colinyjchung/cnotes/_pages/about.md

 * I build systems, training, and processes to "tame the chaos" at an ad agency
 * I show disabled veterans how to avoid legal traps and get disability benefits
-* My mental health facility helps people get back on their feet with intense 3-4X/week group therapy
+* My mental health company gets people back on their feet with 3-4X/week group therapy

 Based in the suburbs of Vancouver B.C., I'm a father of three monsters, I speak pop culture fluently, and sneak in moments whenever I can to write [fiction](http://jinnzhong.com).